Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 1. Name Your Weighted Model
   - Koverse Connections stores all weighted models in specific Weighted Models list, so there is no need to name it 'Weighted model of ...'
 Instead, try to give it a self explanatory and meaningful to you name.
-2. Choose the entity type your weighted model will run on
+2. Choose the object type your weighted model will run on
 3. Choose the fields and values you would like to focus on for your new weighted model
   - If a field has more than one value, you may select one or multiple values.
 On the next page you will be able to individually weight each value.
 (NEEDS IMAGE)
 4. Assign weights to your chosen properties.
 These values will be used as multipliers for matching entities when determining their score.